-The municipality has developed the draft credit control and debt collection policy.
-Both policies were reviewed and adopted by council on the 31 March 2025 concurrently with the draft budget.
+The municipality has developed the credit control and debt collection policy.
+Both policies were reviewed and adopted by council on the 30 th of May 2025 concurrently with the draft budget and is attached as annexure.
 This policy provides direction in areas of credit control, collection of amounts billed to customers, procedures for recovery of arrear accounts.
 Council adopted the credit control and debt collection policy and reviewed annually.